clojure-grimoire/lib-grimoire/README.md

 All `Thing`s, including `Note`s and `Example`s are _not_ expected to be accessed by direct construction.
 In fact it is an abstraction violation to do so.
 The expected access pattern is that the `grimoire.api/list-<t>` methods will be used to implement a more-or-less Unix like access pattern of sequential listing and tree traversal.
+An example of this pattern is provided for the fs backend.

 Searching is at present expected to be implemented on a per-datastore basis as what search techniques provide efficient access will vary on a per-datastore basis.

 As of now, two back ends are provided, a filesystem back end and a web back end.